 Where current, if specified, tells the restore command to automatically select a restore to the most current backup.
 If not specified, you will be prompted.
 The all specification tells the restore command to restore all files.
 If it is not specified, you will be prompted for the files to restore.
-For details of the restore command, please see the Restore chapter (chapter 23 on page 225) of the Bacula Community Main Manual run This command allows you to schedule jobs to be run immediately.
-The full form of the command is:
+For details of the restore command, please see the Restore chapter (chapter 23 on page 237) of the Bacula Community Main Manual.